 At any time between the making of a booking and the delivery of receipt paperwork to the group leader, Gondwana Tours & Safaris reserves the right to decline to supply the trip.

 3.5 Special Requests

 Gondwana Tours & Safaris’ paperwork permits certain special requests to be entered into the contract, such as special diets.
 If a request is made which does not form part of our paperwork then it does not form part of the contract, regardless of what other communication may have passed outside of the trip documentation.

 All Gondwana Tours & Safaris quotations are made in US$ because this is the currency that we use to purchase from the majority of our suppliers here in Africa.
 This enables us to offer the best possible price to our clients.
 Customers wishing to pay by bank transfer can pay directly into our US$ bank account.
 Customers can also pay by credit/debit card, in which case a 4% fee is applicable.
 As we can only accept card payments in Botswana Pula, the invoiced US$ amount will be converted into Botswana Pula at the current rate of exchange and the respective card will be debited accordingly.

 3.7 Payment and paperwork

-Once a trip has successfully been booked it passes from our Purchasing Department to our Accounts Department.
-If the trip start is within 0 to 59 days hence, then the whole of the amount will be taken and Final Paperwork dispatched by email to the group leader.
+Once a trip has successfully been booked it passes from our Reservations Department to Gondwana Tours & Safaris’ Accounts Department.
+If the trip start is within 0 to 70 days hence, then full payment will be required at the time of booking and Final Paperwork dispatched by email to the group leader.